Archive | Chocolate RSS feed for this section

 IMG_8398

 The heart of this recipe lies with Cook’s Illustrated, they of the test-it-until-it-is-perfect methodology.
 Their recipe provides a good starting point, but I have always thought that the recipe fell short of perfect on account of its lack of oomph.
 The cookies were crisp at the edges and chewy in the middle—which was lovely—but the flavor was far too sweet for my tastes, and the sweetness sort of killed all the other elements of the cookie.
-Over the years, I have tinkered with the recipe until I came up with my own version, one that I like ten times better than the original, though I realize that such a statement is entirely reliant upon my own personal taste, and not the tastes of the masses.
-Still, if you enjoy the subtly nutty taste of brown butter, the deep flavor of brown sugar, and the undertone of sea salt, you’ll love these cookies as much as I do.
-And, of course, as much as my brother, Expert in All Things Chocolate Chip Cookie.
+Over the years, I have tinkered with the recipe until I came up with my own version, one that I like ten times better than the original, and that you may as well if you enjoy the subtly nutty taste of brown butter, the deep flavor of brown sugar, and the undertone of sea salt.

 IMG_8420